teris-io/longpoll/README.md

 Before first (minor) release:

-* `longpoll.Sub` is complete and fully tested.
+* `longpoll.Channel` is complete and fully tested.
 * `longpoll.LongPoll` is feature complete, but the API, in particular error handling, is subject to change.

-# Long-polling library for the Go language
+# Long polling library for the Go language

-The [Go][go] library `go-longpoll` (package `longpoll`) provides an implementation of the long-polling mechanism of the [PubSub][pubsub] pattern.
+The [Go][go] library `go-longpoll` (package `longpoll`) provides an implementation of the long polling mechanism of the [PubSub][pubsub] pattern.
 Although the primary purpose of the library is to aid the development of web applications, the library provides no specific web handlers and  can be used in other distributed applications.

-Long-polling is a technique to notify client applications about updates on the server.
+Long polling is a technique to notify client applications about updates on the server.
 It is often used in writing web application as a substitute for the push technique, however can be used in other distributed applications.

 Clients initiate subscriptions to the server specifying topics they are interested in.
 Given a subscription Id a client makes a request for new data.
-The request connection is held open until data becomes available on the server (published to a matching topic).
-When data becomes available the request is answered immediately and the connection closes.
-If this does not happen over a predefined time window (the long-polling interval) the connection closes returning no data.
+The request is held open until data becomes available on the server (published to a matching topic).
+As soon as this happens the request is answered immediately.
+If no data arrives over a predefined time window (the long polling interval) the request returns empty.
 A new connection is then established between the client and the server to receive further updates.

-The following points are often listed as the benefits of long-polling over the push mechanism in web
+The following points are often listed as the benefits of long polling over the push mechanism in web
 applications:

 * does not require a persistent connection to the server